Regularity of powers of quadratic sequences with applications to binomial ideals: Abstract

 \section{Abstract}

-In this article we obtain an upper bound for the regularity of powers of ideals generated by a homogeneous quadratic sequence in a polynomial ring in terms of regularity of its related ideals and degrees of its generators.
-As a consequence we compute upper bounds for $\reg(J_G^s)$ for some classes of graphs $G$.
-We generalize a result of Matsuda and Murai to show that the Castelnuovo-Mumford regularity of $J^s_G$ is bounded below by $2s+\ell(G)-1$, where $\ell(G)$ is the longest induced path in any graph $G$.
-Using these two bounds we compute explicitly the regularity of powers of binomial edge ideals of cycle graphs, star graphs and balloon graphs.
-Also we give a sharp upper bound for the regularity of powers of almost complete intersection binomial edge ideals.
+In this article, we obtain an upper bound for the Castelnuovo-Mumford regularity of powers of an ideal generated by a homogeneous quadratic sequence in a polynomial ring in terms of the regularity of its related ideals and degrees of its generators.
+As a consequence, we compute upper bounds for the regularity of powers of several binomial ideals.
+We generalize a result of Matsuda and Murai to show that the regularity of $J^s_G$ is bounded below by $2s+\ell(G)-1$ for all $s \geq 1$, where $J_G$ denotes the binomial edge ideal of a graph $G$ and $\ell(G)$ is the length of a longest induced path in $G$.
+We compute the regularity of powers of binomial edge ideals of cycle graphs, star graphs, and balloon graphs explicitly.
+Also, we give sharp bounds for the regularity of powers of almost complete intersection binomial edge ideals and parity binomial edge ideals.

 \keywords{Quadratic sequence, Related ideal, Binomial edge ideal, Castelnuovo-Mumford regularity, $d$-sequence}